cheul0518/CS528/LabSetup/README.md

 </table>

 Count the number of asterisks in the password box to check if it matches the number of your password.
+If it's correct, then send "enter" to your virtual machine
+> VBoxManage controlvm [VMNAME] keyscancode 1c 9c

+"1c 9c" is equivalent to "Press and Hold Enter(1c), and Relase it(9C)" \
+For any further information, check this website: https://www.win.tue.nl/~aeb/linux/kbd/scancodes-1.html

 <table>
   <tr>